 Education Foundation

-Since 2008, the Sioux Falls Public Schools Education Foundation has been championing teachers and students by encouraging and funding innovative solutions to enrich education in all Sioux Falls public schools.
-The Education Foundation manages three programs: Public School Proud Grants, First Time Teacher Grants, and the Student Success Fund.
+Since 2008, the Sioux Falls Public Schools Education Foundation has been championing teachers and students by encouraging and funding innovative, educational opportunities and filling gaps throughout the Sioux Falls School District.
+The Education Foundation has three focus areas: Curriculum Enhancements, Talent and Recognition, and Student Success.

 About The Education Foundation